1 - KubeFleet quickstart using kind clusters

 Any Kubernetes cluster running a supported version of Kubernetes can serve as the hub cluster;

-specifically for this responsibility, and do not run other workloads on it.
-For the best
+it is recommended that you reserve a cluster specifically for this responsibility, and do not run heavy workloads on it.

 To set up the hub cluster, run the commands below: